-The President of the Republic negotiates the international treaties and agreements and ratifies them on the authorization of the National Assembly.
+The President of the Republic negotiates the international treaties and agreements and ratifies them after the vote of a law of authorization by the Parliament and the verification of their constitutionality by the Constitutional Court.

-The President of the Republic and the President of the National Assembly are informed of any negotiation tending towards [$tendant \ \dot{a}$] the conclusion of an international agreement not submitted to ratification.
+The President of the Republic and the Presidents of the Parliament are informed of any negotiation leading to the conclusion of an international agreement not submitted to ratification.